feynlee/curiosity-notes/_posts/2019-01-07-auto-generate-data-science-report-for-sharing.md

 ```
 {% endraw %}

-and the html part for the button to the body.
+and the HTML part for the button to the body.

 {% raw %}